emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Toggle case sensitivity

-By default, *repo-grep* performs case-insensitive searches — which is often useful in general-purpose code scanning.
-If you want to enforce case-sensitive matching:
+By default, *repo-grep* performs case-insensitive searches, which is often useful for general-purpose code scanning.
+If you want to enforce case-sensitive matching, you have two options:

+#### Option 1: Set it in your configuration

 ```elisp
 (setq repo-grep-case-sensitive t)